Orbifolds of topological quantum field theories: Introduction and overview

 } \Biggr) \; := \; \mathcal Z\Bigg( \tikzzbox{

 } \Bigg) . \ee

-The construction should not depend on the choice of defect foam, and this condition imposes constraints on the $j$-dimensional defects~$\A_j$.
-If the foam is taken to be Poincar\'{e} dual to a triangulation of~$M$, triangulation invariance imposes finitely many constraints (coming from Pachner moves, see Section~\ref{sec:Orbifolds}).
+The construction should not depend on the choice of defect foam, and this condition imposes constraints on the labels~$\A_j$ for defects supported on $j$-dimensional strata (of which~$\zz$ detects only isotopy classes due to the topological nature of the defects).
+If the foam is taken to be Poincar\'{e} dual to a triangulation of~$M$, triangulation invariance imposes finitely many constraints.
 A collection of defects~$\A$ satisfying these constraints is called an \textsl{orbifold datum}.

-The eponymous source of orbifold data~$\A$ are (gaugeable) \textsl{symmetries} of the theory~$\zz$, in which case all $\A$-defects of non-zero dimension are invertible with respect to their fusion product.
-Then the associated gauged theory, or \textsl{orbifold theory}, is~$\zz_\A$.
-Examples~\ref{exa:OrbifoldDataFromGroupActions}, \ref{exa:OrbifoldSigmaModels} and~\ref{exa:Gequiv} make the connection to orbifold stacks in the context of sigma models.
+The eponymous source of orbifold data~$\A$ are (gaugeable) \textsl{symmetries} of the theory~$\zz$, in which case all $\A$-defects of non-zero dimension are invertible with respect to their fusion.
+Then~$\zz_\A$ is the associated gauged theory, or \textsl{orbifold theory}, obtained by averaging over all gauge connections.
+Examples~\ref{exa:OrbifoldDataFromGroupActions}, \ref{exa:OrbifoldSigmaModels} and~\ref{exa:Gequiv} give the relation to orbifold stacks in the context of sigma models.

 The defects in an orbifold datum however need not come from a group action, and they need not be invertible.
-Indeed, (\textsl{lattice} or) \textsl{state sum models} are other special cases of the (generalised) orbifold construction, namely when~$\zz$ is the ``trivial'' theory as explained in Examples~\ref{exa:OrbForSSM} and \ref{exa:SSMTQFT}, see also Remark~\ref{rem:HigherSSMs}.
+Indeed, (\textsl{lattice} or) \textsl{state sum models} are other special cases of the generalised orbifold construction, namely when~$\zz$ is the ``trivial'' theory as explained in Examples~\ref{exa:OrbForSSM} and \ref{exa:SSMTQFT}, see also Remark~\ref{rem:HigherSSMs}.
 It is thus natural to think of the orbifold construction as a state sum construction ``internal'' to any given theory~$\zz$, and we drop the attribute ``generalised''.

 Alternatively, even if~$\A$ does not arise from a group action one may still think of it as encoding a ``generalised'' symmetry of~$\zz$.
 Other common designations are ``non-invertible'', ``topological'', or ``categorical'' symmetries.
 A foundational result in \cite{ffrs0909.5013} is that a huge class of 2-dimensional conformal field theories are orbifolds of one another, but that those from group actions do not suffice.
 More recently, $n$-dimensional orbifold data have appeared (at least behind the scenes) as \textsl{non-invertible symmetries} of $(n-1)$-dimensional quantum field theories.